sudharshan2001/PCB-defect-detection-using-U-NET/README.md

 Semantic Segmentation using U-NET

 # Dataset Description
-  6 types of defects are made by photoshop , a graphics editor published by Adobe Systems.
+  6 types of defects are made by photoshop ,.
 The defects defined in the dataset are: missing hole, mouse bite, open circuit, short, spur, and spurious copper.
 The augmented dataset contains 10668 images and the corresponding annotation files.

 # Approach
   Using U-Net to perform semantic segmentation on Masked PCB images.
 These annotated images is encoded and decoded in U-Net.
 The encoder is  used to extract the factors in the image.
 The second part decoder uses transposed convolution to permit localization.